Castrozan/.dotfiles_ubuntu/README.md

 ```

 This script will guide you through the installation process.
 However, there are a few dependencies that are not automatically installed, which are noted below.

+You can use the config.sh file to customize the installation process.
+Commenting the pkgs and configs you don't want to install.